deciduously/ar-bot/README.md

 FLAGS:

+* `-d, --digest`     Finalizes a digest with the emails in the brain.
+Make sure to preview first!
 * `-h, --help`       Prints help information
 * `-p, --preview`    Displays the current contents of the batch
 * `-r, --report`     Daily report comparing inputs to outputs for the day